A modular functor from state sums for finite tensor categories and their bimodules: Framed defect manifolds

 \item[(ii)] The definition of a modular functor implies in particular that our construction is compatible with factorization or, more specifically, with the gluing of \defectsurface s along gluing intervals or gluing circles.
 Indeed, the composition of two 1-morphisms in $\Bfrdefdec$, i.e.\ defect surfaces $\Sigma$ and $\Sigma'$, is by gluing the `outgoing' part $\partialo\Sigma$ of the gluing boundary of $\Sigma$ with the `incoming' part $\partiali\Sigma'$ of the gluing boundary of $\Sigma'$.
 For details, see Section \ref{sec:facto}.

-\item[(iii)] Our prescription may be seen as a kind of Turaev-Viro construction.
-Indeed, a standard semisimple Turaev-Viro construction corresponds to specializing our prescription by using only ``transparent'' labelings and imposing pivotality (which allows one to eliminate the framing), see Remark \ref{rem:TV}.
-Now in the standard Turaev-Viro situation a crucial property is the independence of the choice of a triangulation.
-In contrast, the framed modular functor considered here is defined on arbitrary \defectsurface s, without requiring the presence of a triangulation that gives fine surfaces, for which all \twocells\ are contractible.
+\item[(iii)] Our prescription may be seen as a kind of Turaev--Viro construction.
+Indeed, a standard semisimple Turaev--Viro construction corresponds to specializing our prescription by using only ``transparent'' labelings and assuming in addition the presence of a pivotal structure (which allows one to eliminate the framing), see Remark \ref{rem:TV}.
+Now in the standard Turaev--Viro situation a crucial property is the independence of the choice of a triangulation.
+In contrast, the framed modular functor considered here is defined on arbitrary \defectsurface s for which all \twocells\ are contractible, without picking a triangulation.

 However, as explained in Section \ref{sec:refin-defect-surf}, the construction of the modular functor does make use of such ``refining'' triangulations, all parts of which are labeled by transparent labels.
 As we show in Section \ref{sec:nonfine}, our construction is compatible with transparency, in the sense that the structure we have at our disposal is sufficient to define a block functor that is independent of the triangulation as a (co)limit.
 (Thus not only the precise position of transparently labeled defects is irrelevant -- this invariance up to homotopy is valid for any topological defect -- but not even their combinatorial configuration, i.e.\ the particular choice of refining triangulation, matters.
 These properties justify the qualification ``transparent''.)

 \item[(iv)] Mapping class group elements are specific 2-morphisms in $\Bfrdefdec$.
 Our construction thus provides representations of mapping class groups.
 This is studied in Section \ref{sec:mcg}.
+Note that since we are dealing with a state-sum construction, all mapping class group elements are represented by genuine linear actions, so that there is no need for a central extension of the mapping class groups.

+\item[(v)] The decoration data of the modular functor are themselves categories, e.g.\ a bimodule category $\calm$ for a defect line.
+If we assign different bimodule categories $\calm$ and $\calm'$ to a defect line, the modular functor provides us with two functors.
+Given moreover a bimodule functor $\calm \,{\to}\, \calm'$, it is reasonable to ask how these two functors are related.
+This relationship may be seen as a functoriality with respect to the decoration data; it is indeed realized in our construction, but we will not discuss it in the present paper.